Recent Issues

 Format

-Submission requires uploading the paper in PDF.
-If your submission is accepted you will then need to supply source files, which may be in any variety of TeX or LaTeX, or in other software such as Word.
+Submission requires uploading the paper in PDF format here.
+If your submission is accepted you will then need to supply source files, preferably in a variety of TeX or LaTeX, or in other software such as Word.

 References

-Bibliographical references should be listed alphabetically at the end of the paper and include the title of the article.
+Bibliographical references should be complete, including article titles and page ranges.
 All references in the bibliography should be cited in the text.
-Use of BibTeX is preferred but not required.
-Any bibliographical citation style may be used but tags will be converted to the house format (see a current issue for examples).
+The use of BibTeX is preferred but not required.
+Tags will be converted to the journal format.

 Figures